13 classic neon signs in Vancouver (PHOTOS)

 A live music venue since it opened its doors in 1941, The Vogue Theatre‘s artistic neon has been beloved by Vancouverites for decades.
-This “graceful reminder of the Vancouver of old” is located on Granville Street, and is one of the city’s remaining establishments from the original “Theatre Row.”
+This “graceful reminder of the Vancouver of old” is located on Granville Street and is one of the city’s remaining establishments from the original “Theatre Row.”

 Diners don’t get much more classic than The Ovaltine on East Hastings, one of the few of its kind surviving in Vancouver.
 Opened in 1942, behind all that dazzling neon is a venerable cafe with cheap greasy spoon breakfasts that ranks among the oldest restaurants in town.
 The lettering was installed in 1943 by Wallace Neon, and the vertical sign went up in 1948.

-Perched on some stellar real estate overlooking English Bay, the stellar Sylvia Hotel dates back to 1912.
-Boasting the city’s first cocktail bar, the hotel remains a local treasure, and its charming neon perfectly cheery amidst all the lush vines on the building’s exterior.
+Perched on some stellar real estate overlooking English Bay, the Sylvia Hotel dates back to 1912.
+Boasting the city’s first cocktail bar, the hotel remains a local treasure, and its charming neon is perfectly cheery amidst all the lush vines on the building’s exterior.

 The Stanley Theatre first opened as a movie house in 1930, ultimately being run by the Famous Players chain, who sold off the venue in 1991.
-The Stanley was converted to a stage theatre, and is now home to Arts Club productions.
+The Stanley was converted to a stage theatre and is now home to Arts Club productions.

-It’s a pretty basic font and not much to note for its design, but the big letters welcoming visitors to Vancouver’s Granville Island make for one of the friendliest greetings in the city.
+It’s a pretty basic font and there’s not much to note for its design, but the big letters welcoming visitors to Vancouver’s Granville Island make for one of the friendliest greetings in the city.